-7. How difficult will it be for a member of the general public to obtain a copy of a judge's financial disclosure report?
+8. How difficult will it be for a member of the general public to obtain a copy of a judge's financial disclosure report?

-Because Rule 3.15(B) (2023 Kan.
-S. Ct.
-R. 517) identifies this report as a public document, a written request would be made to the Office of Judicial Administration under the Kansas Open Records Act.
+Because Rule 3.15(B) identifies this report as a public document, a written request would be made to the Office of Judicial Administration under the Kansas Open Records Act.
 K.S.A.
-45-216, et seq.
-The request would be addressed within three business days under the Act.
+45-216, et seq., and would be provided in accordance with the Kansas Open Records Act.

-8. If an open records request is made from an inmate in a penal institution, what discretion, if any, does the Office of Judicial Administration have in honoring the request?
+9. If an open records request is made from an inmate in a penal institution, what discretion, if any, does the Office of Judicial Administration have in honoring the request?